blab/cartography/docs/cartography.md

 The HA and NA analysis tests the embedding's ability to create accurate embeddings with recombinant genomes, and analyzes the impact the added chromosome sequence has on the embedding's ability to visually separate recombinant clades from their parent clade.
 The Influenza H3N2 HA and NA chromosomes were downloaded from NCBI and joined with their respective strain pair.
 The joined FASTA was then used as input for the embeddings, and the HA vs HA and NA embedding plots were visualized together after running Procrustes analysis to normalize the data.
-A full interactive visualization plot and a quiver plot were created to analyze the differences between the HA and concatenated plots, as well as KDE density plots with the Matthews Correlation Coeficcient value visualized on the respective plots to further assess the efficacy of using full genomes for this approach.
+A full interactive visualization plot and a joint plot were created to analyze the differences between the HA and concatenated plots, as well as KDE density plots with the Matthews Correlation Coeficcient value visualized on the respective plots to further assess the efficacy of using full genomes for this approach.

 ### Cross Validation